-The Pensacola Women’s Alliance is a group of women with diverse backgrounds from the Pensacola area who have formed a non-profit whose mission is to encourage the advancement of women.
-We achieve this mission by:
+The Pensacola Women’s Alliance is a group of women with diverse backgrounds from the Pensacola area who have formed a non-profit organization dedicated to promoting the advancement of women in our community.
+We achieve this mission primarily by:

-- providing scholarships to women at Pensacola State College and the University of West Florida and,
+- Providing scholarships to women at Pensacola State College and the University of West Florida.

-- by sponsoring one of our members to the Pensacola Area Chamber of Commerce LeaP program.
+- Sponsorship for one of our members to attend the annual Pensacola Area Chamber of Commerce LeaP program.

 Our monthly lunches and dinners are held at the Pensacola Yacht Club and are free to our members and prospective members.
 We also have a Summer Social in June and a Holiday Party in December to which spouses and guests are invited.